Mont Vully (Vully Rouge)

 When cheesemaker Ewald Schafer took over the village dairy in Cressier, Switzerland in 1993, the facility had been producing exclusively Emmentaler for years.
 But because Emmentaler actually comes from the Emmental region to the East of Fribourg, Ewald didn’t feel that the cheese really belonged in Cressier.
 He decided to phase out its production and instead create a Swiss original unique to his small dairy.
-By 1998 he’d stopped making Emmentaler, and production of Mont Vully was in full swing.
+By 1998 he’d stopped making Emmentaler, and production of Mont Vully--known in the U.S. as Vully Rouge--was in full swing.
 Today he and his family live in the same building as the cheesemaking facility, and they work as cheesemakers together.

 The cow’s milk for Mont Vully is sourced from an organic farm in Cressier, operated by François Müller and Jean-Pierre Sahli.
 Milk is delivered to Ewald’s facility each morning at 7:30.